Warminster, PA Bankruptcy Lawyer

-Chapter 7 bankruptcy is sometimes also referred to as a liquidation.
-Under the liquidation process, your non-exempt property is sold by the bankruptcy trustee.
-The proceeds from the sale of the non-exempt property is then distributed to your creditors.
-Unless your creditors’ object, which is rare for personal Chapter 7 filings, your remaining dischargeable debts will be discharged.
+Chapter 7 bankruptcy is also referred to as “liquidation.”
+What this means is that under the liquidation process, your non-exempt property is sold by the bankruptcy trustee.
+The key to benefiting from a Chapter 7 filing is understanding what assets are non-exempt, which depends on multiple factors your attorney can explain at greater length.
+Proceeds from the sale of non-exempt property are then distributed to your creditors.
+Unless your creditors object, which is rare for personal Chapter 7 filings, your remaining dischargeable debts will be discharged.

 Chapter 13 is often a more favorable bankruptcy choice for those with property that they would like to keep.
 Perhaps the most common examples of property that people do not want to lose in Chapter 7 bankruptcy are their home and their car.
-People agree to the more lengthy Chapter 13 plan where you must make ayments so that they can keep their property.
+People then agree to the lengthier Chapter 13 plan where they must make payments so that they can keep their property.

 Chapter 13 repayment plans can last for 3 to 5 years.
 Through this plan, you make payments to the bankruptcy trustee who then sends your payments, as divided in your Chapter 13 plan, to your creditors.
 Provided that you make all payments, your remaining debts will be discharged.